SeldonIO/seldon-core/examples/models/pytorchhub/README.md

 ![](images/pytorchhub-seldondep-overview.jpg)

-This tutorial will break down in the following sections:
+### This tutorial will break down in the following sections:

 1) Set-up all dependencies

 2) Build your own PyTorch Hub Seldon Deployment

-3) Use Kubeflow to Train the Pipeline and Deploy to Seldon

-5) Test Seldon Deployed ML REST Endpoints

-6) Visualise Seldon's Production ML Pipelines
+3) Let's deploy MobileNet from PyTorch Hub

+4) Deploy a few more models and visualise metrics

-# Before you start
+### Before you start
 Make sure you install the following dependencies, as they are critical for this example to work:

 * Helm v2.13.1+